Garden Route Guided Tours

 For a spot of nightlife, the Knysna Waterfront boasts trendy bars, restaurants and clubs.
 It’s quite something to enjoy an evening cocktail while watching the sunset over the Knysna Heads.

-Adventure seekers will not be disappointed staying in Knysna, as abseiling, canopy tours, sky diving and scuba activities are all available close to the town.
+Adventure seekers will not be disappointed in Knysna, as abseiling, canopy tours, sky diving and scuba activities are all available close to the town.
 Golfers will be in heaven with several world-class golf courses in Knysna and neighbouring towns.

 If you visit during August or September, the chances of seeing Southern Right whales on their migratory journey is very high.